JoeTheDave/kaleido/README.md

 ## TODO

-- [ ] Host on a public domain and supply link to README file
+- [ ] Borders are screwed up thick on live demo